Companies, particularly in the Media and Entertainment industry, produce a massive amount of video content each year.

 Companies should create internal documentation and training to make sure that all new and current employees understand how they should manage and share video content.
 Everything should flow through the VAM solution rather than through other solutions like Dropbox or Google Drive to minimize archive fragmentation.

 If you are an organization that has multiple groups that aren’t collocated and work with different partners, then you should ensure that everyone understands who can access what at any given time.
 This can often be handled within the VAM platform itself, but you will also want to have some documentation in place to minimize accidental sharing both within and outside the platform.

 How to Leverage AI in Video Asset Management

 Artificial intelligence has become essential to effective asset management—this is especially true for VAM.

 For instance, think about a two- and half-hour movie.
 Just having that file stored in the archive with inadequate tagging creates a ton of work if they want to go back and reuse or license out that content.
 This usually means manually sifting through each scene.

 However, with artificial intelligence, large media files like movies and television shows can have detailed tagging that tells you who is in a scene, what’s happening, and if there are any third-party brand placements.
-This saves an organization time, money, and accelerates their ability to get approval if needed.
+This saves an organization time and money while accelerating its ability to get approval if needed.